Most Haunted Places in Indiana to Visit

 The Avon Haunted Bridge build in 1906 for the railroad.
 The legend goes that a mother and her baby were walking on the tracks when they fell to their deaths.
 Locals would say you had to honk every time you drove under the bridge to drown out the sound of a mother’s ghost wails.

 Locals say that if you care about parking and poking around, you may meet the ghost of a weeping woman whose child was killed on the railroad tracks or a drunken worker who fell into a load of wet construction concrete and was buried in the bridge itself.
-So, it considers one of the most haunted places in Indiana which you can visit for adventurous travel.
+So, it is considered one of the most haunted places in Indiana which you can visit for adventurous travel.

 4. Roads Hotel